gnosia93/tera-to-redshift/README.md

 - Item #1 - Data Type and SQL Conversion _(with minial manual efforts)._
 - Item #2 - Find optimal data migration architecture _(to minimize DW downtime)._
-- Item #3 - Provide Monitoring and Performance Tuning Method for Post Migration.
+- Item #3 - Provide Monitoring and Performance Tuning Practice for Post Migration.
 - Item #4 - Serverless ETL sample to upgrade ETL architecture _(for SCD)_.

 _In data warehousing, "SCD" stands for "Slowly Changing Dimension," which refers to a dimension table that stores data which changes gradually over time, allowing you to track historical changes in attributes like customer addresses or product details while maintaining accurate reporting across different time periods_